lassisg/mpthub/README.md

 **TODO: Add image (open file menu)**

 After reading the files, a summary table will show at the main window.
+This table shows the file name, total trajectories and valid trajectories is displayed on screen.
+At the bottom of the list, a total is displayed.
+For statistical purposes, approximately 100 valid trajectories must exist.

 **TODO: Add image (table view image)**